dy1z/docs/content/docs/development/layouts.md

 ### Encoding

-You may specify the encoding used by your Layouts through the `encoding` option:
+You may specify the encoding used by your Layout files through the `encoding` option:

 ```js
 // config.js